 - As security experts for companies that have their own computer networks

 - In banks and health care institutions to protect sensitive information on patients and customers

 - As forensic experts that investigate a cyber crime after it occurs and track down the perpetrators

 Some cyber-security experts work as contractors, helping companies safeguard new computer systems or tracking down problems after they arise.
 In other instances, companies may place a cyber-security guard on staff to protect network systems and the sensitive information they contain.

 The Bureau of Labor Statistics lumps network security experts with network and database administrators and predicts a faster rate of job growth than the national average over the next few years in this field.

 The job is typically handled in a comfortable office environment, although some aspects of the job may take place in other areas as well.
 The typical cyber-security expert may work more than the standard 40-hour work week in some situations, and he or she may be on call at times to handle emergencies as they arise.

 This video examines the efficacy of earning a cyber-security diploma or cyber-security certification.

 Finding a Program

 Cyber-security is a career path that is constantly growing and evolving.
 When you complete a training program in this field, it opens the door to a job with the federal government or in the private sector in a wide range of industries.
-The starting salary is competitive, and the job outlook appears to be bright for at least the next few years.
-Contact the community colleges in your area to find out if a cyber-security program is available, and get started on an exciting career in the area of network security and information management.
+The starting salary is competitive, and the job outlook is good..
+Contact the community colleges in your area to find out about the cyber-security programs it offers.
+Then get started on an exciting career in the area of network security and information management.